 Gross, I know, right?
 But I haven’t and after a few bumps in the road, I can confidently say that my hair does NOT smell dirty and that is softer than ever!

-How about a little hair autobiography before I share the “no-poo” all-natural hair care recipes?
+How about a little hair autobiography before I share the “no-poo” DIY shampoo and other natural hair care recipes?

 I have for most of my life been blessed with a head of very thick straight hair.
 It’s been neither oily nor dry and I’ve not had to fuss with it too much.